Best Schools for Criminology in the US

 Acceptance Rate: 97%

-SHSU's College of Criminal Justice is one of the oldest and most respected criminal justice programs in the country.
-It emphasizes research, policy analysis, and practical experiences.
+SHSU's College of Criminal Justice is one of the oldest and most respected in the country, emphasizing research, policy analysis, and practical experiences in the criminal justice field.

-Notable faculty: Phillip Lyons, Criminologist known for his work in police practices and policies.
+Notable faculty: Phillip Lyons – A criminologist known for his work in police practices and policies.

 3. University of Louisville